leakrullp/various-notes/0_Using_different_Github_accounts.md

 Your desired directory path might look different from mine, but the main requirement is, that the paths of these two directories, `ITU` and `personal`, both have a path that starts from the root directory (the full path name).

 Start you terminal.
-Open your .gitconfig by typing `nano ~/.gitconfig`.
+If you already there, navigate to your home directory (`Users/your-username`) by typing `cd ~`.
+Open your .gitconfig by typing `nano .gitconfig`.
 Inside of this file you should see something like this:

 ```zsh
 [user]
     name = ituid
     email = ituid@itu.dk
 ```
+>[!TIP]
+>
+>If the .gitconfig file appears to not be in the expected directory, you can open it from anywhere with `nano ~/.gitconfig`

 These are the current global user credentials that are used for every git action at this point.
 Delete these lines and add the following: